Piyush987/Basics-of-R/README.md

 11. syuzhet - Sentiment Analysis.
 12. arules, arulesViz - Association Rule Mining.

-These are collection of codes from IST 687 IDS
+These are a collection of my work in R from IST 687 IDS